 We save patients and providers time and money today and are committed to finding new and innovative ways to continue to in the future.

-In addition, our Community Resource Network (CRN) is a person-centric, Social Determinants of Health (SDoH)-focused community information exchange (CIE) integrated with our HIE.
+In addition, our Community Resource Network (CRN) is a person-centric, Social Determinants of Health (SDoH)-focused social information exchange (SIE) integrated with our HIE.
 By incorporating medical, behavioral and social data, CRN helps fill the gaps in care to improve the well-being of people in our communities.

 QHN securely exchanges health information among 14 hospitals, more than 1,300 medical providers and over 390 other healthcare organizations in western Colorado.